 Double Roll Crushers provide a 4:1 reduction ratio.
 They are typically used as a secondary or tertiary crusher for materials such as ROM coal with refuse, limestone, gypsum, trona, shale, bauxite, oil shale, clean coal, coke, salt, quicklime, burnt lime, glass, kaolin, brick, shale and wet, sticky feeds.
 Each machine is custom engineered with roll elements and tooth patterns selected depending on the application requirements to produce a cubical product with minimal fines.

 Triple Roll Crushers are ideal for producers who want to accomplish two stages of reduction in one pass.
 They can be used in coal, salt, coke, glass, and trona operations, among others.
 Triple Roll Crushers combine a Single Roll Crusher with a Double Roll Crusher to form a crusher that is capable of achieving a 6:1 reduction ratio in the primary stage and a 4:1 reduction in the secondary stage while producing a cubicle product at high capacity.

 Quad Roll Crushers are ideal for producers, including those with preparation plants, who want to accomplish two stages of reduction in one pass.
 They can be used in coal, salt, lime, pet coke and potash operations, among others.
-Quad Roll Crushers are capable of achieving a 4:1 reduction ratio before dropping crushed material to the secondary stage crusher for an additional 4:1 reduction to make the final product.
+Quad Roll Crushers are capable of achieving a 4:1 reduction ratio before feeding the crushed material to the secondary stage for an additional 4:1 reduction to make the final product.